 Prerequisite 3 – iDoc Connection Established

 Since we can leverage the existing ALE/iDoc functionality, this is how most EDI business processors are integrated with SAP: either as outbound iDocs from SAP or inbound iDocs to SAP.
-Therefore, you need to establish the iDoc connectivity between PI/PO system and back-end SAP system.
+Therefore, you need to

 You should already have the iDoc sender and receiver Communication Channels configured.
 In SAP PI versions 7.31 or newer, iDoc_AEE adapter is available to configure iDoc connectivity between systems.
 I have given iDoc sender and receiver Communication Channel parameters in Step #6.